Nat & Alex Wolff: 2010–2012: Black Sheep

-2012–present: Throwbacks, double singles, and Public Places
+2013–2020: Smaller Releases and Public Places

-In October 2013, Nat & Alex Wolff released an album of previously unreleased songs, entitled Throwbacks.
+Following a brief period of touring, in October 2013, Nat & Alex Wolff released an album of previously unreleased songs, entitled Throwbacks.
 The album primarily consisted of songs the musicians wrote during their time on their Nickelodeon show, The Naked Brothers Band.
+The songs were initially to be released in 2009, however, due to contracts with the brothers, the rights to the music were occupied by Nickelodeon.

-In 2014, the brothers released a double-single, Cities/It's Just Love.
-Three months later, they released two more singles, "Last Station" and "Rules".
-On October 7, an additional double-single, consisting of "Where I'm Goin'" by Alex, and "Rock Star" by Nat, was released.
-An alternate version of Rock Star was also featured in the film Nat co-starred in Palo Alto.
+In 2014, the brothers continued to release music, in the form of several double-singles.
+In late 2014, they released a double-single, "Cities/It's Just Love".
+Three months later, they released "Last Station/Rules", and, on October 7, an additional double-single, consisting of "Where I'm Goin'" by Alex, and "Rock Star" by Nat, described as 'melodic folk tunes, perfect for a chilly fall day'.
+An alternate version of Rock Star was also featured in the 2013 teen romance film Palo Alto which included Nat in a starring role.

-In November 2016, they announced a new EP titled Public Places was available for pre-order with the lead single "Rollin' Around" being available as an instant download when the album was pre-ordered.
-Public Places was released December 16, 2016.
+In 2015, Nat penned and performed the single, "Look Outside", which featured in the feature film, Paper Towns, also starring Nat.

+The brothers released their first extended play in November 2016, titled Public Places.